Isaac Rankin

 University of British Columbia, Canada

 I am a PhD student in Statistics at the University of British Columbia.
+I am supervised by Saifuddin Syed and Charles Margossian, and supported by an NSERC CGRS D scholarship.

 I previously completed an MSc in Statistical Science at the University of Oxford.
 My dissertation, supervised by Garrett Morris, focused on conditional diffusion models for structure-based drug design.
 Before that, I earned a BSc in Mathematics and Statistics from the University of Victoria, where I worked with Julie Zhou on experimental design and robust estimators.